Aloysius-10/Elite-Project/README.md

 - **Top State**: Texas – £123,245.15
-- **Other active states**: California, Florida, Illinois, New York, Pennsylvania **Insight**: Texas leads by a significant margin; consider expanding marketing/supply there.
+- **Other active states**: California, Florida, Illinois, New York, Pennsylvania

+**Insight**: It is clear that Texas leads by a significant margin; there is a need to consider expanding marketing and supply in that location.

 #### **Category-Wise Profit Margins (Visual icons)**

 - **Highest Margin**: Electronics (49%)
 - **Lowest Margin**: Food & Beverages (43%)
-Others hover around 44%–48%
+- Others hover around 44%–48%

 **Insight**: Electronics have a smaller sales volume than Sports & Fitness but yield higher profit margins.